 2. Don’t Pay Full Price for Broadway Tickets

-Street vendors have a great radar for NYC tourists, and many of them will take advantage of you if you don’t know what you’re doing.
-Always ask the price of something before you buy it off of a street vendor, otherwise you might end up paying $3.50 for what should be a $1 hotdog.
+Street vendors have a great radar for NYC tourists, and many of them will take advantage of your ignorance.
+Always ask the price of something before you buy it off of a street vendor.
+Otherwise you might end up paying $3.50 for what should be a $1 hotdog.
 In addition, the street vendors surrounding famous landmarks tend to jack up their prices, so if you can hold off, walk down a few streets from the crowds and you’ll likely find a better deal from another street vendor serving the exact same food.
 This rule can also apply at retail stores that don’t place price tags on their items, or restaurants that don’t list prices on the menu.

 Many of New York City’s museums use the “pay what you can” policy, which means you actually don’t have to pay anything if you don’t want to.
 However, most of these museums do post a “suggested donation” amount which ticket sellers will automatically ask you to pay if you don’t know any better.
-The American Museum of Natural History, Metropolitan Museum of Art, P.S.1 MoMA, and the American Folk Art Museum (which is completely free to enter) are included in this grouping.
+The American Museum of Natural History, MoMA P.S.1, and the American Folk Art Museum (which is completely free to enter) are included in this grouping.
 Until recently, the Metropolitan Museum of Art offered a suggested donation option, but flat ticket fees now apply to out-of-towners.
 As for the other museums you want to check out, always search their websites for “Pay What You Wish” and free admission hours.
 The Museum of Arts and Design, for example, allows visitors to select their own ticket price on Thursdays from 6-9pm.

-If you’re out shopping at one of New York City’s famous flea markets, or simply checking out one of the city’s awesome independent sellers’ storefronts, never be afraid to ask for a deal.
+If you’re shopping at one of New York City’s flea markets, or simply picking up a peach from one of the many streetside fruit carts, never be afraid to ask for a deal.
 If items are already priced with tags, you can still barter with the seller to get a lower price or some sort of combo deal if you’re looking to purchase more than one item.
 This can happen even at high-end department stores.
-When you’re confident, savvy, and courteous to the salesperson, you’ll be surprised by how often sellers will cut a deal for you.
+When you’re confident, savvy, and courteous to the salesperson, you’ll be surprised by how often they’ll cut a deal for you.
 And really, what’s the worst thing that can happen?
 They’ll say no. It’s not that bad.
 For a great outdoor shopping experience, point yourself to the Hell's Kitchen Flea Market and Grand Bazaar NYC.
 For discounted designer goods, head to Century 21.

 Biking in NYC can be an absolute blast, especially if you want to spend an afternoon cruising the bike-only lanes at Central Park.
 However, you don’t have to get your bikes from any of the dozens of bike rental salesmen surrounding the park’s entrances.
-Instead, sign-up for a Citi Bike Day Pass, where you can enjoy unlimited 30-minute rides for 24-hours while only having to shell out $12.
-On top of that, you don’t have to lug your bike around all day, because Citi Bike has hundreds of rental stations all around Manhattan, as well as Brooklyn, Queens, and even New Jersey!
+Instead, sign-up for a Citi Bike Day Pass, where you can enjoy unlimited 30-minute rides for 24 hours for only $12.
+On top of that, you don’t have to lug your bike around all day, because Citi Bike has hundreds of rental docks all around Manhattan, as well as Brooklyn, Queens, and even New Jersey!